Importing Data With The Import Wizard

 The following instructions describe how to use the AQTESOLV Import Wizard to import observation well data (time and drawdown readings) from a generic delimited text file or data logger file.
 The same general procedure also applies to importing rate data for a pumping well.

-Start the AQTESOLV for Windows application (v.
+Start the AQTESOLV application (v.
 3.0 or higher) and follow the steps below.

 Click Browse to locate and select a file to import.
 After selecting the file, click View Import File to view its contents.

-Be default, the imported data overwrite any readings contained in the AQTESOLV for Windows data set.
+Be default, the imported data overwrite any readings contained in the AQTESOLV data set.
 Override this behavior by selecting the option to Append observations from import file to data set.

-The Weight column is optional; if your file does not contain weights for the readings, AQTESOLV for Windows assigns a default value of 1.0 for each reading.
+The Weight column is optional; if your file does not contain weights for the readings, AQTESOLV assigns a default value of 1.0 for each reading.

 The Pre-Filter Operations allow you to perform common transformations on the data.
 For example, to convert water levels or depths contained in the import file to displacement (drawdown) values, subtract the static water level or depth from all of the readings in the file.
 You can perform this transformation by selecting the option in Time Filters group to subtract a constant from the displacement values and entering the static water level or depth (see example below).
 Other useful options allow you to multiply time and displacement values by a constant.
 For example, to convert negative displacements to positive values, check the option for multiplying displacement values and enter a constant of -1.